Quiroptero/omiranda-source/content/bats/vampyrum_spectrum.md

 ---
 slug: "vampyrum_spectrum"
-subtitle: "Random bat cool fact"
+subtitle: "Cool random fact about bats"
 ---

 # Impressive Giant of the Night